|

 the fact that the great pioneering pilot, Wiley Post, once landed and spent the

 night there.
-Later Wiley Post. with Will Rogers as his passenger, landed
+Later Wiley Post, with Will Rogers as his passenger, landed

-Copper Center again just
+in Copper Center again just

 before departing for Point Barrow.
 They crashed just short of Point Barrow and